patrickemonts/personal-webpage/content/post/latexdiff/index.md

 ---
 title: LaTeXdiff
-subtitle: Comparing LaTeX made easy
+subtitle:
-summary: LaTeXdiff helps you to create differences between LaTeX documents
+summary: 'Kicking off the tools section of this blog: latexdiff is a convenient tool to show the difference between two LaTeX documents.'
 authors:
   - admin
-tags: [tools]
+tags: ['Tools','LaTeX']
 categories: []
 projects: []
+draft: false
+featured: false
+share: false
-date: '2023-08-03T00:00:00Z'
+date: '2023-08-02T00:00:00Z'
-lastMod: '2023-08-23T00:00:00Z'
+lastMod: '2023-08-02T00:00:00Z'
 image:
   caption: ''
   focal_point: ''
 ---
-TODO: FIX IMAGES

 Paper writing can be nasty business: you write a draft of a paper, your professor gives you comments, you implement them, send it again, just to get back another batch of comments (and repeat).
 This loop of misery and despair can lead to quite a bit of frustration and is not fun for either side.
 Sometimes, the easy solution is to highlight the changes that were done in the paper such that the corrector can quickly see what changes and how it changes.
 That saves time for your collaborators and a lot of frustration for you.